philbudne/mc-providers/README.md

 4. A github action will build and push the repository on committing a tagged version

 ### Version History
+* __v3.1.0__ - Add new ProviderException classes to pass more meaningful errors to consumer processes
 * __v3.0.1__ - Fix ES Provider to accept sort_{order,field} paging arguments like NSA-based Provider
 * __v3.0.0__ - New "OnlineNewsMediaCloudProvider" using Elasticsearch DSL for direct access to the ES cluster.
 Retain old provider as "OnlineNewsMediaCloudOldProvider" for now.
 * __v2.2.0__ - Added an optional argument to providers to toggle caching behavior, added more specific error on 504